-Fabulatech USB Redirection Server Component
+Fabulatech Redirection Server Component

-For Fabulatech USB Redirection, a special Fabulatech server component must be installed on the Citrix or RDP server (USB for Remote Desktop IGEL Edition).
-More detailed information on the function can be found on the Fabulatech partner site.
-On this site the server component is available for download.
+For Fabulatech USB Redirection and Scanner Redirection, a special Fabulatech server component must be installed on the Citrix, Horizon, AVD, Amazon, RDP or HP Anyware PCoIP server (USB for Remote Desktop IGEL Edition).

+You can find more detailed information on the function and download the component at the Fabulatech partner site44.